 - Eg: Costs related to Testing, Inspections, etc.

-Cost of Non-Conformance
+What is Cost of Non-Conformance?

 Cost of Non-Conformance is the money spent or costs incurred during or after the project, because of failures due to poor quality.

-There are two categories of Cost of Non-Conformance
+Types of Cost of Non-Conformance

 - Internal Failure Costs